-Double check all your mirrors before you drive, then check them again on the road.
-If you still can’t see approaching cars, pull over and make further adjustments to your mirrors.
+Double-check all your mirrors before you drive, then recheck them on the road.
+If you still can’t see approaching cars, pull over, and make further adjustments to your mirrors.
 DO NOT FIDDLE AROUND WITH YOUR MIRROR ADJUSTING BUTTONS AS YOU DRIVE.

 Note: for the first test drive, don’t rely on your mirrors before changing lanes!

-Check their position by glancing in the mirror, then physically turning around to check behind you to ensure that the mirror is giving you a clear picture behind you.
+Check their position by glancing in the mirror, then physically turning around to check behind you to ensure that the mirror is giving you a clear picture of what’s really there.
 If it is, then you can start relying on the mirrors.

 Careful, though!
-Especially if your system is electronic, it’s pretty easy to accidentally bump the controls and move your mirrors.
-Make sure that, after adjusting, the “L, R” button is in the neutral position so that a little elbow bump won’t throw your mirror off kilter!
+Especially if your system is electronic, it’s pretty easy to bump the controls and move your mirrors accidentally.
+Make sure that, after adjusting, the “L, R” button is in the neutral position so that a little elbow bump won’t throw your mirror off-kilter!

 Car Mirrors Positioned Correctly Will Improve Your Driving Abilities

 That wasn’t so hard, right?
 Now, what about when to use your mirrors?
 Our short answer is: constantly.
-You should always be flicking your gaze toward your rear view and side mirrors in order to keep tabs on your surroundings.
+You should always be flicking your gaze toward your rearview and side mirrors to keep tabs on your surroundings.
 However, there are a few situations in which the use of mirrors is a must: